A four-week online course

 - A weekly, one-hour live consultation call guided by your Birth Story Facilitator.
 You and your peers will bring questions and insights to this call, and learn from lively demonstrations, role-plays, and a solution-focused dialogue with your facilitators.

-Refund Policy: You can request a refund, up to seven days after your purchase has been completed, provided the course has not started, minus a $20 admin fee.
+Refund Policy: You can request a refund, up to 72 hours before the course has started, minus a $20 admin fee.
 There are no refunds: 1.
 After the course begins; 2.
 If you drop out of the course, or 3.
 If you are dropped from the course for failing to show up or complete assignments.
 Admin fee of $20 to transfer tuition to another BSM course, transfer option expires after 6 months.
-In the event Birth Story Medicine cancels or cannot reschedule a course or event, tuition will be refunded in full.
+In the event Birth Story Medicine cancels or cannot reschedule a course or event, tuition will be refunded in full. *All participants are expected to be present on every call, be an active participant on calls and in the forum, and turn homework in on time.
+Failure to do so will result in not passing that part of the course.